bitshares/bitshares.github.io-old/_posts/zh/2015-06-08-lessons-learned-from-bitshares-0.x.md

 The BitShares developers have taken a lot of heat for changing the rules.
 This leads to fears of centralization and regulatory risks for the developers themselves.
 It would be nice if there existed one perfect set of rules; however, experience has taught us that adaptability is key to survival of the fittest.
-Under [DPOS 2.0](/technology/delegated-proof-of-stake-consensus.html) there will be a new policy adhered to by the developers.
+Under [DPOS 2.0](/technology/delegated-proof-of-stake-consensus){:target="_blank"} there will be a new policy adhered to by the developers.

 From time to time it is necessary to upgrade a network to add new features.
 With DPOS 2.0, all changes must be triggered by active stakeholder approval.
 While it is technically possible for the witnesses to collude to change their software unilaterally, it is not in their interest to do so.
-Witnesses are selected based upon their commitment to remain neutral to block chain policy.
+Witnesses are selected based upon their commitment to remain neutral to blockchain policy.
 Remaining neutral protects witnesses against allegations that they are the administrators/managers/owners/operators of the network.
 A witness is merely an employee of the stakeholders.

 Developers may implement whatever changes they deem appropriate so long as those changes are contingent upon stakeholder